MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### Recommended: Ask for AVI assistance with migration

+Due to the AMS retirement, all AVI customers that persist AVI created videos and insights must process the assets to a new format and migrate them to the Azure Storage account linked to their AVI account.
+This requires the following two operations:
+1. It reprocesses the media assets, converting the AMS assets to CMAF format with HLS and DASH manifests.
+This is needed for the assets to be streamed by Video Indexer and other players.
+2. Storing of these reprocessed assets in the Azure Storage account that you have linked to your AVI account.
+As AMS asset migration would be challenging to do on your own, AVI is providing a migration experience for both the file reprocessing and asset move.
+There is no cost for using the migration solution besides the storage of the migrated assets in a storage account and the networking costs associated with moving the data which should be low if both storage accounts are in the same region.
+If despite AVI’s multiple attempts and retries to migrate an asset it fails to migrate, the migration will be treated as completed with errors and you will be sent a list of the files that failed to migrate.
+They can also be downloaded from the Migration page in the AVI website.

+You can view the status and progress of your migration in the AVI website and will also receive a notification email once the migration is complete.
+As the migration solution will migrate all AVI AMS assets, it’s a good time to review and delete any files that are no longer needed and don’t need to be migrated.
+Once you have opted-in to the migration, it is recommended to not delete VI AMS assets until the migration is completed as they might not have been migrated yet.
+Microsoft disclaims any liability for any damages in relation to the migration.

 AVI is offering to perform both file processing and asset migration.
 You can opt in through the Azure portal or through an API request when you update your account up until the AMS retirement on June 30, 2024.
 For more information, see [Azure AI Video Indexer Account types.](/azure/azure-video-indexer/accounts-overview)

 Migration won’t happen immediately, but AVI commits to migrating your assets before the AMS retirement date.